-- 12.1 Operator certificates shall have an expiry date. - 12.2 All jurisdictions shall have a reactivation policy that does not exceed three years.
-The Policy shall include the following requirements prior to renewing: - a. all outstanding fees are paid in full prior, and - b. all CEU requirements are completed. - 12.3 Reactivation without an exam shall not be done if the expiry is greater than three years. - 12.4 An Operator whose certificate has expired for a period greater than 3 years but who has relevant operating experience during that time will be assessed on a case by case basis.
-The province or territory shall require completion of an examination at the same level of certification as the Operator held. - 12.5 In order to maintain Certification an Operator must remain active in each field in which they hold certification.
-Positions such as management/supervisor, instructor, inspector, etc. in the profession of water/wastewater would still be considered active in the field.
+- 12.3 An operator whose certificate has expired for a period greater than 3 years but who has relevant operating experience during that time will be assessed on a case by case basis.
+The province or territory may require completion of an examination at the same level of certification as the operator held. - 12.4 In order to maintain Certification an operator must remain active in each field in which they hold certification.
+Promotion to management/supervisor responsibility in their field of certification constitutes "active participation" in their field(s).